juseljuk/Build-a-Bot-Tutorial-with-WDG/README.md

   ![](./images/close-browser.JPG)

 - Next command we want to is `Navigate`.
-You can find it also under Browser --> Actions.
+You can find it also under _Browser_ --> _Actions_.
 Drag and drop it below the `Start Browser` command to your Designer view.
 Set the URL to `http://jk-automation.mybluemix.net` and click the `Save` button.

   ![](./images/navigate.JPG)